-Horae: A Domain-Agnostic Modeling Language for Automating Multimodal Service Regulation
+Horae: A Domain-Agnostic Language for Automated Service Regulation

 Abstract

 Artificial intelligence is rapidly encroaching on the field of service regulation.
-This work presents Horae, a unified specification language to model multimodal regulation rules across a diverse set of domains.
-We show how Horae facilitates an intelligent service regulation pipeline by further exploiting a fine-tuned large language model named RuleGPT that automates the Horae modeling process, thereby yielding an end-to-end framework for fully automated intelligent service regulation.
+However, existing AI-based regulation techniques are often tailored to specific application domains and thus are difficult to generalize in an automated manner.
+This paper presents Horae, a unified specification language for modeling (multimodal) regulation rules across a diverse set of domains.
+We showcase how Horae facilitates an intelligent service regulation pipeline by further exploiting a fine-tuned large language model named RuleGPT that automates the Horae modeling process, thereby yielding an end-to-end framework for fully automated intelligent service regulation.
 The feasibility and effectiveness of our framework are demonstrated over a benchmark of various real-world regulation domains.
+In particular, we show that our open-sourced, fine-tuned RuleGPT with 7B parameters suffices to outperform GPT-3.5 and perform on par with GPT-4o.

 Publication